Group Net Metering

 Please submit completed forms to: ENGY.GroupNetMetering@energy.nh.gov

 A general overview presentation of Group Net Metering, On-bill Crediting, and the LMI Adder for Low-Moderate Income Community Solar Projects is available below.
-This presentation does not address changes occurring to GNM after 2020, including the municipal group host legislation referenced on this page:

 An illustrative overview of the current net metering tariff structure is available below.
 Tariffs are based on the applicable tariff structure of the Host account.
 Please note that a number of project details impact compensation and customer-generators should work with their utility and/or installer to fully understand net metering compensation specific to their project: